temporalio/vscode-debugger-extension/README.md

 await this.panel.webview.postMessage({ type: "historyProcessed", history })
 ```

-The repository is lacking tests, those should be added before releasing to the VS Code marketplace.

 The repository uses `eslint` and `prettier` to maintain consistent a style, run validation with `npm run lint` and
 auto-format code with `npm run format`.